MuhammadAnwarBadat/Data-Structures-Algorithms-in-Python/README.md

 2. The test code is as under:
   a.
 Passing element in function 'a.Grow(n)' will add element inside the array.
   b.
 Passing parameter in function 'a.Shrink()' will delete last element from the array.
   c.
-Passing element in function 'a.GrowForward' will decrease 'l' and increase 'n' i.e the value of u will be increased in an array.
+Passing element in function 'a.GrowForward' will decrease 'l' and increase 'u' i.e the value of u will be increased in an array.
   d.
 Passing parameter in function 'a.ShrinkBackward()' will increase 'l' and decrease 'n' i.e delete the value of n in an array.
   e.
 Passing element in function'a.GrowBackward(n)' will increase 'n' i.e add element to the array and decrease 'l'
   f.
 Passing parameter in function 'a.ShrinkForward(n)' will delete an element from the array and will return the deleted    element.